Alongside the Gi, the rash guard is one of the most recognizable and important pieces of equipment for Brazilian Jiu Jitsu.

 Instead of a flashy design, the Gold BJJ Foundation rash guard is made to feel great when you’re rolling, and last a long time.

-Mesh underarms give added breathability, while one of the best parts is the long cut – meaning it won’t ride halfway up your chest when you’re in the thick of a roll.
+Mesh underarms give added breathability, while one of the best parts is the long cut – meaning it won’t ride halfway up your chest when you’re in the middle of a roll.

-And while the design is not as extravagant as others, I quite like the simplicity of this one.
+And while the design is not as extravagant as others, I quite like the simplicity of this rash gaurd.
 A simple “gold” across the chest reminds you and everyone else what you’re competing for.
+The Gold BJJ rash guard features sublimated graphics, which won’t peel easily, even with constant use.

-This is an excellent choice for competition – ranked colors, as well as plain white and black options – means there’s no issue with this rash guard in IBJJF competition.
+The Gold BJJ is probably the best BJJ rash guard for competition – ranked colors, as well as plain white and black options – means there’s no chance you’re going to have problems with IBJJF rules..

 There’s also no reason this rash guard can’t double as a cross training outfit, or even an outfit for the beach.
 It’s a real all-rounder.